Yainer Diaz Player Props: Astros vs. Marlins

 Yainer Diaz At The Plate

-- In 37.8% of his games this year, Diaz has picked up at least one RBI.
-In eight of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 37.3% of his games this season, Diaz has tallied at least one RBI.
+In eight of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 37.8% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (5.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.